Definition / Meaning

 - AdvisorShares Pacific Asset Floating Rate ETF (FLRT)

 Floating Rate Bond Duration

-It should be noted that the duration is not same as maturity of a bond.
+It should be noted that the duration is not the same as the maturity of a bond.
 Maturity is simply that time remaining before receiving the final payment.
-On the other hand duration of a bond is arrived based on complicated formula.
-The essence of calculating duration is to gauge the sensitivity of a bond with respect to the changes in interest rate market.
+On the other hand duration of a bond is arrived at based on a complicated formula.
+The essence of calculating duration is to gauge the bond’s sensitivity with respect to the changes in the interest rate market.
 Both duration and maturity are denoted in years.
-In case of zero coupon bonds, the maturity and duration are both same.
+In the case of zero-coupon bonds, the maturity and duration are both the same.